isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 ---
-title: Set up development environment for AEM Headless Adaptive Forms
+title: Set up development environment for AEM Headless adaptive forms
-description: Set up development environment for AEM Headless Adaptive Forms
+description: Set up development environment for AEM Headless adaptive forms
 hide: yes
 exl-id: fd92f057-1217-42f8-a454-1bc7e3827e01
 ---

 # Setup a local development environment {#headless-adaptive-forms-setup-development-environment}

-You can setup a local development environment to create and test headless Adaptive Forms on your local machine.
+You can setup a local development environment to create and test Headless adaptive forms on your local machine.
 The development environment consists of AEM SDK and AEM Forms Feature Archive installed on AEM SDK.
 <!--
- After a Headless Adaptive Form or related assets are ready on the local development environment, you can deploy the Headless Adaptive Form application to your publishing environment. -- >
+ After a Headless adaptive form or related assets are ready on the local development environment, you can deploy the Headless adaptive form application to your publishing environment. -- >

-You require knowledge to build application using react, Git, and Maven to use Headless Adaptive Forms.
+You require knowledge to build application using react, Git, and Maven to use Headless adaptive forms.

 <!--